Home » Plants » Eupatorium altissimum

 Life Cycle

-This species is a clumping perennial.
+This species is a clumping, short-rhizomatous perennial.

-Due to its preference for habitats that are drier and often lower in organic nutrients, this species is slightly slower to establish than other closely-related plants.
+Due to its preference for habitats that are drier and often lower in organic nutrients, it is slightly slower to establish than other closely-related plants.
 Plants may take a few years to reach their full height; established plants form clumps with multiple stems, spreading by short rhizomes, usually at most a few inches per year.

 In periods of drought, leaves will dry up, but plants may still flower, and are usually unaffected in the long-run, sometimes surviving the drought better than competing vegetation.